Slat armor: World War II

-However, Schürzen were designed to stop Soviet PTRD-41 anti-tank rifles, and proved ineffective against Bazooka and Panzerschreck anti-tank rockets in US and German tests.

 Cold War era

 In the Vietnam War, slat armor was commonly used on the sides of American patrol barges and boats.
 The CCB-18 is a surviving example of the Mobile Riverine Force which used such armor.
 Wire fencing was also placed on vehicles such as the M113 to defeat Vietcong RPGs.
 The Swedish Stridsvagn 103 of the same era employed a much heavier front-mounted metal grid to protect against incoming projectiles.